GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 - because one thermodynamically perfect 1 kW Robot working for 1 hour processes 1 token with 1 Joule of energy every 1 second for 1 hour, and by definition would earn 1 RoboTorq.

 `1 RoboTorq = 1 token * 1KW * 1 RoboHour`,
-- from combining kW and hour to kWh.

 `1 kW * 1 RoboHour = 3.6 million RoboJoules`,
-- because RoboJoules is the robotic equivalent of "manpower."
-- not a real unit.
-It only provides context for how the energy is being used, like the word manpower.
-- Real unit is Joules = energy, Robojoules = roboticized energy

-`1 RoboTorq = 1 token * 3.6 million RoboJoules`,

-`1 micro TokenTorq = 1 token * 1 RoboJoule`
-- The TokenTorq is a novel unit definition: the AI/Robotic equivalent of physical torque.
+- The TokenTorq and the RoboJoule are novel unit definitions:
+	- TokenTorq: the AI/Robotic equivalent of physical torque.
-- Not metaphorical.
+	- RoboJoule: the collection of energy types present in robotic labor (
 - It is how the information in a token is leveraged into value by roboticized energy.
 - This is not unprecedented.
 Standard torque has the same physical unit as Joules (Newtons * meters), but is consensually agreed upon to represent a different concept.

+`1 RoboTorq = 1 token * 3.6 million RoboJoules`,

+`1 micro TokenTorq = 1 token * 1 RoboJoule`

+TokenTorq (get it now?) is not metaphorical.
+- If you've ever seen a big robotic arm build something of value, like a car frame, you've already seen real TokenTorq in action in real life.
+- We didn't have a definition for it yet, so you didn't know what to call it.

 `1 RoboTorq = 3.6 TokenTorq = 3.6 (token * kWh)`
 - This is the value basis for the RoboTorq.
-It will never change so long as the laws of physics don't.
+It will never change so long as the laws of physics remain.

 Likewise, `1 TokenTorq = 1/3.6 RoboTorq = 0.277778 RoboTorq`